 To connect to your self-hosted GitLab server, you will need the following:

 A URL for your GitLab server.
-The URL should either be publicly accessible, or in the same private network as Studio if Studio is deployed on-premises.
+The URL should either be publicly accessible, or in the same private network as Iterative Studio if Iterative Studio is deployed on-premises.

 A personal access token with the following roles:

 read_repository.
 If you do not have a personal access token yet, you can

 \<your GitLab server URL>/-/profile/personal_access_tokens?name=Iterative+Studio+Access+token&scopes=api,read_user,read_repository

 Once you have obtained the URL and Personal Access Token for your GitLab server, do the following:

 https://studio.iterative.ai/team/<your team name>/settings

 Once the connection is successful, all the repositories in this GitLab server will become available when you try to add a project in your team workspace.
 If you have any trouble setting up the connection to your GitLab server, please contact us.